KunshSabharwal/Winter-School-on-Python-with-Gen-AI_RAG-Systems-and-AI-Agents-and-Automation/README.md

 - Create a real time interaction 3D particle system with Three.js
 - Requirements: -

   - Detect both hands through the camera -> control particle scaling + expansion by hand tension and closing
   - Include a panel to switch templates: hearts/flowers/saturn/fireworks
   - Add a color selector to change the particle colors
   - Particles must react instantly to gesture changes
   - UI should be simple, modern and clean.

+- The created app with all details present on Google Drive and Google AI Studio.

 ### Conversational AI app for any task (E-Commerce App in this case)

 - Prompt given in Google AI Studio -

 - Create a conversational voice app for an ecommerce store which takes the order information from the customer and checks the order in the inventory an responds back.
 It should be multi-lingual an support majority of the Indian languages

+- The created app with all details present on Google Drive and Google AI Studio.

+## Along with building these apps we also learnt a lot of tools that exist and how they can be used.